d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 len(x)
 ```

-We can also access the length via the `.shape` attribute.
+We can also access the length via the `shape` attribute.
 The shape is a tuple that indicates a tensor's length along each axis.
 (**Tensors with just one axis have shapes with just one element.**)